Professor of sociology; distinguished professor of liberal arts and sciences

 Changes in society have erased boundaries and standard definitions of gender, marriage and family.

-Sociologist Barbara Risman explores the contemporary meanings of each through her research in gender politics in families, teen sexuality and gender relations, and feminist activism.
+Sociologist Barbara Risman explores the contemporary meanings of each through her research on gender politics in families, teen sexuality and gender relations, and feminist activism.

-The recipient of the American Sociological Association’s 2011 award for public understanding of sociology, Risman is executive officer of the Council on Contemporary Families, a national organization that brings new research and clinical findings to public attention.
+The recipient of the American Sociological Association’s 2011 award for public understanding of sociology, Risman is the former executive officer and current board member of the Council on Contemporary Families, a national organization that brings new research and clinical findings to public attention.

 Areas of Expertise

 In the News

 Are millennials gender rebels or returning to tradition?

 January 11, 2018